aberner6/compuThinking/class_by_class.md

   - How do we communicate?
     - Formulate & Represent
     - Speech, Drawing, Writing, Etc.
+      - Write left to right and put a space between each word
+      - Capitalize names of people and places
+      - Use punctuation!
+      - ALL CAPS MEANS SOMETHING
     - Communication to another:
       - Speech to Understanding (listening to understand)
       - When have you miscommunicated?